 except the moon nobody visits . . . this hut dew on the west hills dew on the north hills 月の外人もさし来ぬいほり哉 [Bunko] tsuki no hoka / hito mo sashi konu / iori kana [nht; udg] moon 's <nothing-but / people too ! come-not / hut . . . 露のにし山露の北山 [Issa] tsuyu no nishiyama / tsuyu no kitayama [nht; udg] dew 's western-hills / dew 's northern-hills

-After Issa's death, as his closest disciple, Bunko wrote Issa-ō Shūen-ki (‘Master Issa's Last Days’, 1828), in remembrance of his friend's life.
+After Issa's death, Bunko wrote Issa-ō Shūen-ki (‘Master Issa's Last Days’, 1828), in remembrance of his friend and mentor's life.

 cool wind, not a single stone without moss 凉風に苔のかゝらぬ石もなし [Bunko] suzukaze ni / koke no kakaranu / ishi mo nashi [nht; udg] cool-wind <in / moss 's covered-not / stone < no